 Since 2007, he has advised RCSI in respect of a number of overseas projects and also held the position of Acting Director of Finance.

 Barry Holmes joined RCSI as the Director of Human Resources in August 2011 from RSA Insurance Ireland Ltd where he was the Director of Human Resources.
 Barry, as a member of the Executive team, successfully led that business from a broker-only intermediated business to a multi-channel, market leading one in the Irish General Insurance market.
 Prior to RSA Insurance Ireland Ltd, Barry held a number of senior HR roles at Intel Ireland including HR Manager for Ireland Fab Operations (IFO) and more recently as the Site Employee Relations Manager.
 Barry had commenced his working career with the Irish Business Employers' Confederation (IBEC) as an Industrial Relations Executive successfully representing and advising employers on all human resource and industrial relations matters both at enterprise level and before all of the industrial relations institutions of the State.
-Since March 2013, Barry has also assumed executive accountability for IT and the Estates and Facilities functions in addition to the HR portfolio.
+Since March 2013 at RCSI, Barry has also assumed executive accountability for IT and the Estates and Facilities functions in addition to the HR portfolio.

 Barry was educated at University College Dublin where he completed both B.Comm and Masters Degrees specialising in Human Resource Management.
 In addition, Barry is a Chartered Fellow of the Institute of Personnel and Development (FCIPD) and a member of the Institute of Directors (M Inst D).
 Barry is also currently completing a Doctorate of Governance (DGov) with University College Dublin (UCD) and the Institute of Public Administration (IPA).